Gray-Stone/plant-watering-agent/Journal/4-YOLO-knowloadge.md

 `save` save the annotated images or videos to file.

 This should be part of the work flow for evaluating model after train.

+# Note for segmentation:

+Model for segmentation is done with `-seg` sufix : `yolov8n-seg.yaml`